hairyf/naive-ui-pro-components/docs/guide/faq.md

 })
 ```

-## Separation of Pagination Configuration and Control in defineTable
+## Separation of Pagination Configuration and Actions in defineTable

-In `NProTable`, the `pagination` property of the component is only used to configure the display parameters of pagination, while `page` and `pageSize` are managed entirely by `defineTable`.
+In `np-table`, the `pagination` property of the component is only used to configure the display parameters of pagination, while `page` and `pageSize` are managed entirely by `defineTable`.
 You can configure the initial values of these two parameters through the arguments of `defineTable`.

 ```ts
 const table = defineTable({